Integration on the Surreals: Introduction

-In real analysis and mathematical physics, the asymptotic expansions at $\infty$ of solutions to nontrivial problems as well as perturbation expansions with respect to small parameters almost invariably have zero radius of convergence.
-One of the simplest examples of a divergent series is $\sum_{k=0}^{\infty}k!x^{-k-1}, \ x\to \infty$, a formal solution of the differential equation $y'+y=x^{-1}$, whose general solution is related to the antiderivatives of $e^x/x$ by $y(x)=e^{-x}\int^x e^s s^{-1}ds$.
-The problem of uniquely assigning functions to divergent expansions in a way that commutes with operations (addition, multiplication, differentiation, composition and so on) is a very important and difficult one.
-A partial solution was first provided by Borel summation; however, its domain of applicability is insufficient for many problems of interest.
-A satisfactory solution had to wait until the work of \'Ecalle (see \cite{Ecalle1,Ecalle2}) who introduced the notions of \emph{resurgent functions} and \emph{transseries}, as well as the machinery of medianization and acceleration resulting in \emph{\'Ecalle-Borel summation}, which overcomes the limitations of Borel summation.
-However, applying \'Ecalle's methods to nontrivial problems can sometimes be subtle and requires a level of expertise (see the introduction to \S\ref{SecEBRT} for an overview).
+In real analysis and mathematical physics, the asymptotic expansions at $\infty$ of solutions to nontrivial equations as well as perturbation expansions with respect to small parameters almost invariably have zero radius of convergence.
+One of the simplest examples of a divergent series is a formal solution of the differential equation $y'+y=x^{-1}$, whose general solution is related to the antiderivatives of $e^x/x$ by $y(x)=e^{-x}\int^x e^s s^{-1}ds$.
+The problem of uniquely assigning functions to divergent expansions in a way that preserves such operations as addition, multiplication, differentiation, integration and composition is a very important and difficult one.
+A partial solution was provided by Borel summation; however, its domain of applicability is insufficient for many problems of interest in pure and applied analysis.
+Even for handling relatively common problems in analysis, a satisfactory solution had to wait until the work of \'Ecalle (see \cite{Ecalle1,Ecalle2}) which introduced (among other things) the notions of \emph{resurgent functions, resurgent transseries} and \emph{\'Ecalle-Borel summation} for overcoming the limitations of Borel summation.
+In $\mathbf{No}$, on the other hand, for all surreal $x>\infty$, $\sum_{k=0}^{\infty}k!x^{-k-1}$ (and in fact, any formal series in powers of $1/x$ with real coefficients more generally) is \emph{absolutely convergent in the sense of Conway} (see \S\ref{S5})\footnote{In the context of discussions of $\mathbf{No}$, such references to ``$\infty$'' refer to the gap in $\mathbf{No}$ separating the positive finite surreals and positive infinite surreals.
+Similar references to ``$-\infty$'' are understood analogously.
+In our discussion, ``$\infty$'' and ``$-\infty$'' refer to both gaps and limits depending on context. } and therewith by comparatively simple means defines a unique function for all infinite surreal $x$.
+Accordingly, the question naturally arises as to whether building on absolute convergence in the sense of Conway and the ideas of \'Ecalle, we can find a theoretically satisfying way of extending functions and their integrals past $\infty$ or, more generally, past a singularity at which asymptotic expansions do not exist or are divergent?
+As we alluded to above, in this paper we provide a qualified affirmative answer to this question.